SplashSync/Wordpress/readme.txt

 = Already Compatible Applications =

-This plugin will proviode Splash Connector for Wordpress base and WooCommerce Plugin.
+This plugin will provide Splash Connector for Wordpress base and WooCommerce Plugin.

-You can use it to synchronize Wordpress and Woocomemrce with any of other Splash compatible application: Dolibarr, PrestaShop, Magento, Sylius, MailChimp, MailJet.
+You can use it to synchronize Wordpress and WooComemrce with any of other Splash compatible application: Dolibarr, PrestaShop, Magento, Sylius, MailChimp, MailJet.

-= Comming Soon =

-We are working hard to extend Splash system to new platform.
-Our roadmap for next months: Shopify, Akeneo PIM, OpenCart, SendInBlue, Mautic CRM, vTiger, and more...

 == Installation ==